tenxfarm/notes-bak/nutrient needs.md

 Add 120ml per 2 days per 2500 liters running thro' the floating raft beds.
 System water color will become a bit dark, but it will get cleared up in a few days.

+Chelated iron EDDHA 6% is a good stable source of iron.
+This means it breaks down easily without leaving a residue behind.
+It does however give a red pigmention to the water.